 We assign campers to cabins by age.
 When assigning groups, we place a requested older camper with younger campers rather than a requested younger camper with older campers.
 Requests spanning more than 3 years in camper age separation require approval from a Camp Director.

 What to Bring: For a complete, printable packing list, click here.
 Included in the Frontier Camp Code of Conduct is a dress code for a camper’s time at camp.
 These dress code policies help Frontier Camp create the best camping experience for everyone.
 Frontier Camp reserves the right to use discretion to ensure all campers are modestly dressed.
 Campers who are immodestly dressed at camp will be asked to change, so please keep the camp dress code in mind when packing clothes to bring to camp.
 Finally, before packing for camp, please view our packing tips to help keep camp and your home safe from unwanted pests.

 Medication: All medications (prescription, non-prescription, and dietary supplements) must be administered by our health care staff.
 For more information on our health care staff and procedures click here.
-Camper medications will be turned in during check-in on Sunday.
-(For details on our updated 2020 Check-In process in light of the coronavirus, please view our COVID-19 Response.)
+Camper medications will be turned in during drive-thru check-in on Sunday, so please have it ready to turn in when you pull up.
 All medications, including over-the-counter and non-prescription drugs, must be in the ORIGINAL CONTAINER and placed in a zip-lock bag labeled with the camper’s name.
 Prescribed medications must be prescribed to the camper and not expired.
 Loose pills, multiple medications in one container, or medications in pill sorters will NOT be accepted.
 This is a state regulation and we cannot make any exceptions to it.